Are you looking for tips on how to declutter your living space?

 Focusing on a single category will help you stay on task.

-What’s more, you may be surprised by the amount of items you have of one type, and will be even more motivated to streamline others items down to a more manageable amount.
+You may be surprised by the amount of items you have of one type, and will be even more motivated to streamline others items down to a more manageable amount.

 Tips on How to Declutter: Types of Items to Declutter